theislab/atlas-feature-selection-benchmark/.github/ISSUE_TEMPLATE/new_dataset.md

 ---
 name: New dataset
-description: Suggest a new dataset
+about: Suggest a new dataset for the project
-title: "New dataset: [DATASET]"
+title: 'New dataset: [DATASET]'
-labels: ["dataset", "enhancement"]
+labels: dataset, enhancement
+assignees: ''

 ---

 Thanks for taking the time to suggest a new dataset!